jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 However, 16S and 18S are, in evolutionary terms, the same molecule.
 Therefore, SSU rRNA primers that target **both 16S and 18S** in the same PCR assay exist.
 It's really important to note that this is **not** two sets of primers.
 It is a single set of primers (1 forward, 1 reverse) that **amplifies 16S from Archaea, Bacteria, Chloroplasts and Mitochondria alongside Eukaryotic nuclear 18S in the same assay**.
 This happens literally in the same tube.

 The fact that this is possible is (in my opinion) mind-blowing.
-It tells us there are binding regions in SSU rRNA that have been so evolutionarily conserved across ~3.5 **billion** years of evolutionary history that we can still use them in our assays to amplify vastly different organisms.
-We're talking bacteria to chloroplasts to protists to jellyfish.
-That different.
+It tells us there are regions in the SSU rRNA molecule that have been so evolutionarily conserved across ~3.5 **billion** years of evolutionary history that it is possible to design primers that amplify vastly different organisms.
+We're talking about the difference between bacteria to chloroplasts to protists to jellyfish.
+That different!

 To illustrate this visually, I want to show an example of this primer set applied to two different datasets that come from a recent research cruise.